 After one and half years of teaching, I entered seminary (with an IBM Selectric typewriter) to prepare for youth ministry.
 While not an expert in any shape or form, in every church I served, I was still the one on staff that had a better technology clue than most.

-When I returned to Seminary in the early 1990’s, one of my jobs was in the data center for Union Pacific Resources – entering data for their world wide oil wells holdings.
+When I returned to Seminary in the early 1990’s, one of my jobs was in the data center for Union Pacific Resources – entering data for their worldwide oil well holdings.

-That’s when I first learned that there was a mismatch in what databases were for, and what most people thought databases were for.
+That’s when I first learned there was a mismatch between what databases were for and what most people thought they were for.

-Most people thought (and may still do) that databases were a place to store data.
-I found that, because no controls were available for manual data entry, there could easily have been, for example, dozens of misspellings of the name of a single well.
+Most people thought (and may still think) that databases were just places to store data.
+I found that because no controls were available for manual data entry, there could easily have been, for example, dozens of misspellings of a single well’s name.
 Multiply that by typos for location, output, and any of the other 20 data points we entered, and all one could really say was that the database was doing a great job of storing data.

 That’s not what a database is for.
 A database is most useful for what you can get out of it, rather than how much you can put in it.
 And what you can get out of it is directly tied to HOW you put it in.